jsinger67/parol/book/src/OperatorPrecedence.md

 x = 0
 ```

-As expected the variable `x` has been inserted into the environment with default value 0.
+As expected, the variable `x` has been inserted into the environment with default value 0.
-The Value 0 is still on the stack.
+The value 0 is still on the stack.

 Now the next step could be to implement the semantic action for non-terminal `Literal`: